WatchWC2026

 Selected matchesVPN required outside South Korea

 Free Korean public broadcaster.
-KBS broadcasts selected World Cup matches over-the-air.
-KBS+ streaming is geo-restricted outside South Korea.
+KBS sub-licenses a selection of matches from JTBC, including South Korea's group games and the final.
+Online streaming is geo-restricted outside South Korea.

 PAID